nodejs/node/doc/api/cli.md

 V8 inspector integration allows tools such as Chrome DevTools and IDEs to debug and profile Node.js instances.
 The tools attach to Node.js instances via a tcp port and communicate using the [Chrome DevTools Protocol][].

+<a id="inspector_security"></a>
+#### Warning: binding inspector to a public IP:port combination is insecure

+Binding the inspector to a public IP (including `0.0.0.0`) with an open port is insecure, as it allows external hosts to connect to the inspector and perform a [remote code execution][] attack.

+If you specify a host, make sure that at least one of the following is true: either the host is not public, or the port is properly firewalled to disallow unwanted connections.

+**More specifically, `--inspect=0.0.0.0` is insecure if the port (`9229` by default) is not firewall-protected.**

+See the [debugging security implications][] section for more information.

 ### `--loader=file`
 <!-- YAML